wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/e!Cockpit programs/readme.md

 ### Image pool in HMI
-- Make sure the image pool "WAGO" is within the application and device-structure.
+- Make sure the image pool "WAGO" is within the application and device-structure of the HMI.
 - If not, download the "imagepool.export" and import it.

 ### Linking Grafana to HMI-visualization